 Some people have Pokèmon used only for HM-moves, known as HM-slaves.
-As it turns out one of the most effective Pokčmon for this is Mew, a legendary once rumored to be the strongest Pokčmon in the world, due to its ability to learn any TM or HM in the game.
+As it turns out one of the most effective Pokèmon for this is Mew, a legendary once rumored to be the strongest Pokèmon in the world, due to its ability to learn any TM or HM in the game.

 Most Olympus Mons are banned from tournaments, thus you usually use them for unofficial in-game battling and competitive Contests.

-Black and White's TV show moves for living is all about practical uses for the moves introduced in that pair, some suggestions are little bizarre.
+Black and White's in-universe TV show "Moves for Living" is all about practical uses for the moves introduced in that pair.
+Some suggestions are little bizarre.

 In Pokémon X and Y, one girl asks you if you have a Psychic or Flying Pokémon, so she can get a heavy luggage she can't reach.

-A number of Pokemon Abilities have a quite useful out-of-battle effect: Pokemon with Synchronize have a 50% chance of encountering wild Pokemon (including Legendaries) of the same Nature, reducing the amount of Save Scumming needed to get a good Pokemon.
+A number of Pokemon Abilities have quite useful out-of-battle effects: Pokemon with Synchronize have a 50% chance of encountering wild Pokemon (including Legendaries) of the same Nature, reducing the amount of Save Scumming needed to get a good Pokemon.
 Putting a Pokemon with Flame Body in your party makes eggs hatch in half the time.
 While Sticky Hold is useful in preventing opponents from stealing or swapping out your Pokemon's held item, it's even more useful for increasing the likelihood of bites while fishing.

 In the originals, a demolition squad carries a nuke to a zerg infested installation in a large cooling box filled with ice to prevent it from overheating.
 The box also has beercans.
 They open up the cans and have a drink allowing the zergs to attack them.
 They still get the nuke off.